Hebrews 7:1

 Young's Literal: for it is evident that out of Judah hath arisen our Lord, in regard to which tribe Moses spake nothing concerning priesthood.

-It is evident - It is obvious, known to all.
-We can easily determine the lineage of Jesus.
-Keep in mind that this letter was written before the destruction of the Temple at which time all the ancestry records were destroyed.
+For it is evident (prodelos) that our Lord (kurios) was descended (anatello) from Judah - It is evident (prodelos) means it is obvious, known to all.
+They could easily determine the lineage of Jesus because this letter was written before the destruction of the Temple after which all the ancestry records were destroyed.
+Also at this time the records from the Gospels would likely have been available to check Jesus' lineage.
 So today if one claimed to be Messiah, there would be no ancestral record to trace.
 When the true Messiah returns, His return is sufficient authentication to His claim as the true Messiah!

 Lord (master, owner)(2962)(kurios) conveys the main sense that this one is supreme, sovereign and possesses absolute authority, absolute ownership and uncontested power.